Teach your college-age child to avoid debt pitfalls, control impulse buying and create a clean credit report for life.

-You’ve prepared your child for academic success, the SATs, college interviews and even the dorm-room essentials for move-in day of freshman year.
-Yet two months into the semester, while visiting during parents’ weekend, you discover a credit-card bill tucked in among the course books on his desk that makes your blood run cold.
+You’ve prepared your child for academic success, the SATs, college interviews and even the stocked up on dorm-room essentials for move-in day of freshman year.
+Yet three months in, while visiting during parents’ weekend, you discover a credit-card bill tucked in among the course books on his desk that makes your blood run cold.
 How does anyone rack up a balance that large in a few months?

 Below are some timely and important financial tips to pass along, before small budgeting missteps lead to long-term debt and bad financial habits:

 For many college students, the temptation to open a credit card account can be huge.
-Signing up for a high-interest-rate card—and falling behind on payments—is a major pitfall that many of them don’t see, even though a 2009 law tightened the requirements for college students to get a card, changing how and where issuers can promote their cards, and to whom.
-Prior to the Credit Card Accountability Responsibility and Disclosure Act, which took effect in 2010, issuers could market cards and offer giveaways, like T-shirts and free food, right on campus.
+Signing up for a high-interest-rate card—and falling behind on payments—is a major pitfall that many of them don’t see.
+A 2009 law tightened the requirements for college students to get a card, changing how and where issuers can promote their cards, and to whom.
+Prior to the Credit Card Accountability Responsibility and Disclosure (CARD) Act, which took effect in 2010, issuers could market cards and offer giveaways, like T-shirts and free food, right on campus.

-Students can still get credit cards.
+Students can still get credit cards—and doing so is an important step toward learning how to use these tools to build and maintain their credit.
 The simplest way is for parents to add them as authorized users to their own accounts.
-If they wish to open their own account, they’ll need to find a co-signer, if they’re under the age of 21, or prove that they have an independent source of income.
+If they wish to open their own account, they’ll need to find a co-signer, if they’re under the age of 21, or prove they have an independent source of income.
+Some card issuers have specific cards geared toward college students opening their first account.

 At that point, the student needs to know some of the basics, as well as the fine-print rules, of credit-card responsibilities.
 You’d be surprised (or not) by how little young consumers know about the rudimentary mechanics of how credit cards work.